learningequality/ka-lite/README.rst

 performance issues.

-If you are creating a new deployment at this very moment, feel assured that KA Lite is still alive and will be maintained for the rest of 2017.
+If you are creating a new deployment at this very moment, feel assured that KA Lite is still alive and will be maintained for the rest of 2017, after which point we will be recommending that you migrate to Kolibri.

-In case you need KA Lite to continue to grow its features, you should join the community.
+In the meantime, if you need new features in KA Lite, we welcome you to join the community and contribute.
 In other words, we (Learning Equality) encourages you (community members), to feel empowered and take responsibility for the future of KA Lite.

 Connect